ThomasLane1820/Chicago-Crime-Analysis/README.md

   TODO:
-  - Further analysis into more crimes, namely: theft, battery, criminal, damages.
+  - Further EDA in Juptyer
+  - Adding more comments and explanations
   - Additional research on certain districts based on where arrest rates are much higher, higher reports, lower arrest rates, etc.
-  - Tidy up Tableau Dashboard, tell more of a story.
+  - Update Tableau
+     - Give the dashboard more personality
+     - Clean and refine the data further
+     - Adding/refining visuals to reflect the goal
   - Additional reflection on the plots in Jupyter Notebook.
   - normalize the change in crime over time, or filter out extreme outliers to get a better idea of the less frequent crimes.